For FAQs about residents or visitor permits see

 We choose which zones to review according to the level of parking demand at different times of the day (including commuter parking), the number of complaints about parking problems, and how close the zone is to the borough's three major football venues.
 Once we have chosen a zone to review, we consult local residents and businesses about improving the zone.

-I have been refused a parking permit, can I appeal?
+I have been refused a parking permit, what can I do?

-If you are unhappy with our decision, you can appeal in writing.
-We can’t accept appeals from residents or businesses outside the borough or from those who have been refused a permit at a permit-free property.
+If you are unhappy with our decision, you can contact us using the parking contact form.
+We can't accept appeals from residents or businesses outside the borough or from those who have been refused a permit at a permit-free property.

 Can I have a permit if my vehicle is not registered in the UK?